vjovanov/actormig/actor-migration.md

 ### Step 5 - Moving to the Akka Back-end

 At this point user code is ready to operate on Akka actors.
 Now we can switch the actors library from Scala to Akka actors.
 In order to do this configure the build to exclude the `scala-actors.jar` and the `scala-actors-migration.jar` and add the `akka-actor.jar`.
 The AMK is built to work only with Akka actors version 2.1 which are included in the Scala distribution and can be configured by these [instructions](http://doc.akka.io/docs/akka/current/intro/getting-started.html#Using_a_build_tool).

-After this change the compilation will fail due to different package names.
+After this change the compilation will fail due to different package names and some .
 We will have to change each imported actor from scala to Akka.
 Following is the non-exhaustive list of package names that need to be changed:

-1) TODO when Akka is moved in all other things are done add the list of rules

-         scala.actor.StashingActor -> akka.actor. { Actor, Stash }
-         scala.actor.ActorRef -> akka.actor.ActorRef
-         etc.
+  * scala.actors._ -> akka.actor._
+  * scala.actors.migration.StashingActor -> akka.actor.ActorDSL.ActWithStash
+  * scala.actors.migration.pattern.ask -> akka.pattern.ask
+  * scala.actors.migration.Timeout -> akka.util.Timeout

-Additionally there is a slight difference in the declaration of the `StashingActor` in Scala and Akka.
-All declarations of the `StashingActor` should be replaced with `Actor with Stash`.
+Then there is a slight difference in the declaration of the `StashingActor` in Scala and Akka.
+All declarations of the `StashingActor` should be replaced with `ActWithStash`.
 This transformation can be achieved by simple text search and replace.
+Also, method declarations `def receive =` in `ActWithStash` should be prepended with override.

+In the Scala actors the `stash` method needs a message as a parameter.
+For example:

+    def receive = {
+      ...
+      case x => stash(x)
+    }

+In Akka only the currently processed message can be stashed.
+Therefore replace the above example with:

+    def receive = {
+      ...
+      case x => stash(x)
+    }

+#### Adding Actor Systems

+The Akka actors are organized in [Actor systems](http://doc.akka.io/docs/akka/2.1/general/actor-systems.html).
+Each actor that is instantiated must belong to one `ActorSystem`.
+To achieve this add an `ActorSystem` instance to each actor instatiation call as a first argument.
+The following example shows the transformation.

+To achieve this transformation you need to have an actor system instantiated:

+    val migrationSystem = ActorSystem("migration-system")

+Then apply the following transformation:

+    ActorDSL.actor(...) -> ActorDSL.actor(migrationSystem)(...)

+Finally, Scala actors programs are terminating when the last non-daemon actor finishes.
+With Akka the program ends when all Actor Systems are shut down.
+You will need to explicitly terminate all the actor systems before the program can exit.
+This is achieved by invoking the `shutdown` method on an Actor system.

+#### Remote Actors
 TODO Philipp: Paragraph about remoting. alive(port: Int): Unit - starts the remote service -> this done by configuration in Akka register(name, actor) - passing the name to the actorOf